-This one for Brussels sprouts was modeled from this contest winner on Food52, created by a woman who uses the moniker hardlikearmour.
+This Brussels sprouts gratin was modeled from this contest winner on Food52, created by a woman who uses the moniker hardlikearmour.
 I took some liberties with it, since that’s what I do, and made it a few times before I landed on a flavor balance that worked for us.
 Hope you like it too!

 Brussels Sprouts Gratin with Quinoa